 Introduction

-Advantech’s ROM-2860AOM-5721 comes preloaded with Yocto 4.0 based embedded
+Advantech’s AOM-5721 comes preloaded with Yocto 4.0 based embedded

 O.S., It contains all the system-required shell commands and drivers needed to operate the platform.
-We do not offer IDE developing environment on ROM-2860AOM-5721 BSP.
+We do not offer IDE developing environment on AOM-5721 BSP.
 Users can evaluate and develop their device using the Yocto 4.0 LTS environment.

-This chapter introduces the software configuration and development of ROM-2860AOM-5721.
+This chapter introduces the software configuration and development of AOM-5721.
 It enables users to develop their application(s) efficiently.

 For detailed operation, please refer to the Ubuntu Version A User Guide.